8bitbuddhist/PixelMaestro/docs/pixel.md

 The `current_color_` is the color that the Pixel is displaying right now.
 This is the value that gets rendered to your output device and can be accessed using the `get_color()` method.
 This is also the value that gets updated when the Pixel's `update()` method is called.

 The `next_color_` is the color that the Pixel will switch to on the next animation cycle.
 At the end of a cycle, the value of `current_color_` equals the value of `next_color_`.
+During a cycle, if fading is enabled, `current_color_` will gradually approach `next_color_` until the cycle is complete, at which point the RGB values of `current_color_` are equal to those of `next_color_`.

 When fading is enabled, `step_` is used to calculate the degree of change between the Pixel's `current_color_` and its `next_color_` at the start of each animation cycle.
 On each refresh, the `step_` amount is applied to the `current_color_`, which blends the Pixel in the direction of `next_color_`.
 The number of steps is tracked in `step_count_` and is equal to the animation cycle interval divided by the refresh rate.

 ## Updating Pixels
-To update a Pixel, simply call the Pixel's `update()` method.
-This triggers a single refresh of the Pixel.
+Calling a Pixel's `update()` method triggers a single refresh of the Pixel.
 A refresh tells the Pixel to move one step from its current color towards its target color.
-If fading is enabled, this adds blending to the Pixel's current color bringing it closer to its target color.
-If fading is not enabled, this causes the Pixel to immediately jump to its next color.
+If fading is enabled, this adds blending to the Pixel's current color and brings it closer to its target color.
+If fading is not enabled, the Pixel immediately jumps to its next color.

 ## Common methods
 * `Pixel::get_color()`: Retrieves the Pixel's current RGB color value.